cea-hpc/modules/doc/source/module.rst

  The :option:`--tag` option accepts a list of module tags to apply to *modulefile* once loaded.
 If module is already loaded, tags from *taglist* are added to the list of tags already applied to this module.

+ When several *modulefiles* are passed, they are try-loaded sequentially in the specified order.
+If one modulefile evaluation raises an error, try-load sequence continues: loaded modules prior the evaluation error are kept loaded and sequence is resumed with the load of remaining modulefile in list.

  .. only:: html